iamlemec/fastpat/README.md

 ### Migration

 If you've been using older versions of this repository, the new data layout is slightly different.
-To avoid having to re-download everything, you can move the contents of your `data` directly to `data/raw` and using `data` as the data directory path that you pass to `patcmd`.
+To avoid having to re-download everything, you can move the contents of your `data` directly to `data/raw` and use `data` as the data directory path that you pass to `patcmd`.
 It's probably best to then re-parse everything and remove the `parsed` and `tables` directories.